isce-framework/dolphin/README.md

 The full set of options is written to the configuration file; you can edit this file, or you can see which commonly tuned options by are changeable running `dolphin config --help`.

 See the [documentation](https://dolphin-insar.readthedocs.io/) for more details.

+## Contributing

+We welcome many forms of contributing, including testing, bug reports, and documentation fixes.
+If you think you've found a problem, please let us know!
+You can raise an [issue](https://github.com/isce-framework/dolphin/issues) on the repository, where there are templates for Bug Reports and Feature Requests.
+If you have a general question of idea, feel free to raise it in the [Discussions](https://github.com/isce-framework/dolphin/discussions) page.

+For more detailed guidance on setting up a development environment, including how make and test changes to the code, see [Contributing to Dolphin](CONTRIBUTING.md).

+For more general Q&A, please use the [Discussions](https://github.com/isce-framework/dolphin/discussions) page.

 ## License